vermashresth/vermashresth.github.io/_news/annoucement_9.md

 ---
 layout: post
-date: 2024-11-24
+date: 2024-11-03
 inline: true
 related_posts: false
 ---

-Our demo on [LLMs for Reinforcement Learning Code Generation](https://ojs.aaai.org/index.php/AAAI/article/view/35375) has been accepted at **AAAI 2025**.
+I will be presenting a demo on [LLMs for Reinforcement Learning Code Generation](https://ojs.aaai.org/index.php/AAAI/article/view/35375) at **AAAI 2025**.
+See you in Philly!